 Where to eat

 Sea Glass: Inn by the Sea’s premiere restaurant welcomes dogs at the outdoor seating or in the fireplace lounge.
-This more casual dining area offers a limited menu but does have tasty treats available for your pup, and is a great place to relax if the weather is rainy or chilly.
+This more casual dining area offers a limited menu but does have tasty treats available for your pup.
+It’s a great place to relax if the weather is rainy or chilly.

 Bite Into Maine: Located in Fort Williams State, this outdoor food truck offers the quintessential Maine experience – fresh lobster rolls!
 Enjoy a traditional roll or one of their nontraditional takes, like one with Wasabi mayo, while enjoying the scenic surroundings of Portland Head Light.